dwilliams-github/flyer/README.md

 the lab at MIT.
 Yeah, I was writing video games on laboratory computers between experiments.
 I could get away with this because I usually had the lab to myself.

+By the way, I have no idea how to view the pictures.
+I assume I drew them myself.